Festival Music Leaders

 Zach’s current compositional output includes sacred and secular choral works, orchestral pieces, chamber music, works for solo instruments, and many songs.
 His compositional style evokes the quiet, pastoral farmlands of his hometown and is influenced by the works of Samuel Barber, Arvo Pärt, Morten Lauridsen, Eric Whitacre, and Robert Convery, with whom Zach studied composition in 2009.
 His works have been performed by the Lancaster Mennonite High School Chorale, the Duke Street Brass, the Lititz Moravian Senior and Trombone Choirs, the Acafellas (Alfred University, NY), and the ZT Chapter of the Phi Mu Alpha Sinfonia, Indiana University of Pennsylvania.
 He remains an active performing musician and currently sings tenor in the professional acappella quartet Break From Blue Collar, for which he also writes and arranges music.

-Amanda Moody Schumpert and Scott Schumpert, Festival Local Arrangements Chair
+Amanda Moody Schumpert, Festival Local Arrangements Chair

 Peggy Dodson, Committee and Hospitality

-I. B. and Carol Southerland, Registration
+I. B. and Carol Southerland, Committee and Registration

-Sally McLeod, Marketing and Public Relations
+Sally McLeod, Committee and Marketing and Public Relations

-Mary Rights, Children’s Program Coordinator
+Mary Rights, Committee and Children’s Program Coordinator

 Hal Garrison, Committee and Organ Crawl